 - Guide for farmers and foresters to comply with the regulation

-- Sustainability Framework EUDR Verification Indicators – leverage this tool to meet the EUDR obligations
+- Sustainability Framework EUDR-aligned Indicators (V1.1) – leverage this tool to meet the EUDR obligations

 To date, Preferred by Nature has evaluated the legality risks of sourcing timber, palm oil, soy, biomass and beef in over 70 countries.
 These risk assessments help companies to identify and mitigate risks when sourcing these commodities, and will also assist them in carrying out the due diligence as required by the new deforestation regulation.
 Preferred by Nature plans to update the risk information to fully cover the requirements of the EUDR.
 Our risk assessments, tools and other information are available for free on the Sourcing Hub.